tom-r3/HandshakeDetection/README.md

-This proejct contains code to be run on the Pebble watch itself.
+Repository for application to be run on the watch.